camlab-bioml/rakaia/BUILDING.md

 ```

 pyapp will then use Python v3.10 from the [python standalone build](https://github.com/indygreg/python-build-standalone)
 project as the interpreter and to manage dependencies.
-For installation target will be different dependin
+For installation target will be different depending
 on the OS:

 - on Linux, installation will be under the .local/share/pyapp/rakaia directory
 for the specific user
-- on MacOS,
+- on MacOS,installation can be found under the Library/Application Support/pyapp directory for the specific user
 - on Windows, installation will be under the AppData/pyapp directory for the specific user

 The final binary executable will be found in the pyapp directory, named as `rakaia_version` for either Linux or
 macOS, and `rakaia_version.exe` on Windows.

 ## Executing